- What are the benefits of a sale-leaseback transaction?

 The FASB specifies in the Basis for Conclusions (BC352c) of ASC 2016-02 that real estate assets will never qualify as substantially the same because, although assets may have similar characteristics, no two pieces of property would ever occupy the same location, and would, therefore, not be substantially the same.

-The relevant sections of ASC 606 to apply in identifying and accounting for a sale-leaseback transaction are specified in ASC 842 and referenced below:
+The relevant sections of ASC 606 to apply in identifying and accounting for a sale-leaseback transaction are specified in ASC 842 and referenced throughout the section below.